Chee Soon Juan: Defamation suits and bankruptcy

 At the 2001 general election, Chee stood as one of the SDP's candidates in the Jurong Group Representation Constituency.
 The SDP's team lost to the PAP team, winning only 20.25% of the votes while the PAP won 79.75%.
 The SDP's candidates were also unsuccessful in all the other constituencies in which they stood.

 During the run-up to the election, Chee attracted attention in the media when he encountered Prime Minister Goh Chok Tong while campaigning at a hawker centre.
 He used a megaphone to ask the Prime Minister, "Where is the $18 billion that you have lent to [Indonesian President] Suharto?"
 The PAP took Chee to task for this, claiming that any accusation that Parliament had been misled about an alleged loan to Suharto was untrue, and demanding that he either apologise or face a defamation lawsuit.
 Although Chee apologised a day later, he subsequently retracted his apology.

 After the election, Chee was sued for defamation by Prime Minister Goh Chok Tong and former Prime Minister Lee Kuan Yew.
 Chee lost the lawsuits and was ordered to pay damages of $300,000 to Goh and $200,000 to Lee.

 On 10 February 2006, Chee was declared bankrupt by the High Court after failing to pay the damages owed to Goh and Lee.
 As an undischarged bankrupt, Chee became ineligible to stand in general elections and was required to seek a court-appointed Official Assignee's permission before making any trips abroad.
 In April, Chee was stopped at Changi Airport as he was preparing to board a flight to Istanbul as he had not obtained his Official Assignee's approval.

 At the 2011 general election, Chee led the SDP into the contest.
 Although he was barred from standing due to his undischarged bankruptcy, he assembled a team of individuals to stand as candidates.
 The party had envisioned its best team to stand in Holland-Bukit Timah GRC.
 Its candidates included Tan Jee Say, Ang Yong Guan, Vincent Wijeysingha, and Michelle Lee Juen.
 The team lost, attaining 39.92% of the vote.

-On 11 September 2012, former prime ministers Lee Kuan Yew and Goh Chok Tong said they had no objection to accepting Chee's offer to pay the reduced sum of $30,000 to annul his bankruptcy.
+On 11 September 2012, both Lee and Goh said they had no objection to accepting Chee's offer to pay the reduced sum of $30,000 to annul his bankruptcy.
 On 24 September, Chee announced that he had raised the $30,000 from the sale of his latest book, Democratically Speaking, and would be making payment to the Official Assignee in the course of that week.
 On 23 November, Chee was formally cleared of bankruptcy upon being issued a Certificate of Annulment by the Official Assignee.
 This allowed him to travel freely outside of Singapore, as well as stand in future General Elections.